ShouryaSharma277/Neobot/readme.md

 5. And much more

-6. For more details type the help command
+6. For more details type the $help command

 ## Usage/Examples